 Most of the main areas of Yellowstone have visitor centres that contain exhibits, educational information and details on the history of the park.
 We visited the Albright Visitor Centre at Mammoth Hot Springs during our time in the park.
 It was there we learned about the history of Yellowstone National Park and the decimation of bison in the late 1800’s.

-Other things to do in Yellowstone National Park
+Other top things to do in Yellowstone National Park with kids

-While the activities detailed above are some of the most popular things to do in Yellowstone, there is a host of other things to enjoy in the park.
+While the activities detailed above are some of the top things to do in Yellowstone, there is a host of other things to enjoy in the park.
 These include, but are not limited to

 - Rafting and Boating (allowed on Yellowstone Lake in particular)